Scleroderma Patient

 Martin Hogan, DDS and Margaret Miller, DDS

-In this breakout session, Dr. Hogan and Dr. Miller will discuss the most common findings associated with scleroderma.
-They will discuss some of the methods your dental team can utilize to help manage your condition, and also some ways that you can help yourself and your dental team manage your condition.
-We will discuss some unique methods for maintaining your oral health care and will conclude with an open Q&A session.
+Dr. Hogan and Dr. Miller will review the most common findings associated with scleroderma and oral health.
+They will discuss some of the methods your dental team can utilize to help manage your condition, and also some ways that you can help yourself.
+We will discuss some unique methods for maintaining your oral health care and will include plenty of time for questions.

 Understanding Lung Transplant Indications: